-The great thing about cedar plank cooked hamburgers is that you get supremely moist results and there's a special secret to getting the most out of the flavor too.
+The great thing about cedar plank cooked hamburgers is that you get supremely moist results thanks to the initial indirect cooking phase and then here's the secret to getting the most out of the flavor too...

 You'll see below that there's a second stage to the cooking process and it has to be said that if you combine these two steps you pretty much get the perfect way to cook a hamburger, certainly better that straight grilling it.

 The benefit of cedar plank cooking is the moisture and flavor of the wood is imparted into the food but at the same time you are cooking indirectly.
 This means that the burger cooks more gently and so remains moist all the way through.
 Compare that with cooking directly on the grill where the outside can get dry and burnt while you're waiting for the inside to cook through.

 The negative to the indirect heat applied to cedar plank cooked hamburgers is that they don't deliver any of the crispiness or brown caramelization that direct grilling gives as a result of the Maillard reaction:-

 The Maillard reaction takes place at 300°F (150°C), not so easy to achieve when indirect cooking so the combination of a two stage process really works well:-

 Step 1.
 Indirect cooking on the plank

 You'll also note that the recipe below has quite a bit of fluids in it.
 You can afford to do this because the cedar plank is a more robust substrate than the cooking grate and there's less chance of the patties breaking up in the early stages of cooking